axieinfinity/ronin-documentation/docs/node-operators/setup/introduction.md

 ---
 description: Hardware recommendations and methods of installation.
-title: Introduction
+title: Before you start
 ---

 import DocCardList from '@theme/DocCardList'; import {findSidebarItem} from '@site/src/sidebarUtils';

 # Introduction to node installation
-If you’re interested in setting up a node on the Ronin mainnet, here are some hardware recommendations and guides on different methods of installation.
-If you're looking for testnet installation guides, see [Saigon testnet](node-operators/testnet).
+If you’re interested in setting up a node, here are some hardware recommendations and guides on different methods of installation.
+If you're looking for testnet installation guides, see [Saigon testnet](./../testnet/).

 ## Prerequisites
 To run a reliable, performant node on the Ronin mainnet, we suggest that the node’s hardware profile should match or exceed the following specifications: